apache/avro/src/c++/README.txt

    objects of the same data types, and the code to serialize and parse it.

 What's missing: Defaults are not yet supported.
-Resolving schema conflicts is not yet supported.
 And the file and rpc containers are not yet implemented.
 Documentation, sparse.

 INSTRUCTIONS